openebs/openebs/k8s/vagrant/README.md

 # Installing Kubernetes Clusters on Ubuntu 16.04 using Vagrant

-OpenEBS provides vagrant boxes with prepackaged kuberentes images.
-There are different vagrant boxes created depending on the kubernetes release.
-The Vagrantfiles are organized here based on the kubernetes version used by the box.
+OpenEBS provides vagrant boxes with prepackaged Kuberentes images.
+There are different vagrant boxes created depending on the Kubernetes release.
+The Vagrantfiles are organized here based on the Kubernetes version used by the box.

-This Vagrantfile can be used on any machine with Virtualization Enabled, like laptop or baremetal server.
+This Vagrantfile can be used on any machine with Virtualization *Enabled*, like laptop or baremetal server.

-The below instructions will walk you through the following:
+Procedures listed in this section helps you -
-- Verify Prerequisites
+- Verify prerequisites
 - Download Vagrantfile
-- Bringup K8s Cluster
+- Setup Kubernetes Cluster
 - Install kubectl on the host
-- Setup access to Kubernetes UI/Dashboard (Starting from Vagrantfile 1.7.5)
+- Setup access to Kubernetes UI/Dashboard (Vagrantfile version 1.7.5 onwards)
 - Setup OpenEBS
 - Launch demo pod

 *Note: The instructions are from an Ubuntu 16.06 host.*

-## Prerequisites
+## Prerequisites:

-Verify that you have the following required software installed on your Ubuntu 16.04 machine:
+Verify that you have the following software installed on your Ubuntu 16.04 machine:
 ```
 1.Vagrant (>=1.9.1)
 2.VirtualBox 5.1